COMFREY ROOT

 TOP | HERBS A-Z LIST

 My flat mate and I took her to the emergency vet in Carlton where they told us that her spine was broken and that the right thing to do would be to put her to sleep.
-We decided, and the Vet agreed with us, that as she was not in acute pain that we should take her home for a day or two for everyone to say goodbye and then come back for them to do the deed.
+We decided that as she was not in acute pain that we should take her home for a day or two for everyone to say goodbye and then come back for them to do the deed.

 It just so happened that I had been reading about Comfrey at that time and as we went home I had what I can only describe as a compulsion to use some for our cat.
 I did have a small amount of the extract with me (I started using and experimenting with herbs practically from day one that I started learning about them) and, unusually for a cat, she seemed quite happy to take a few drops straight in her mouth.